dasarpit07/arpit_imerit/README.md

 # arpit_imerit
-This will be a public repository used by the Delivery Team where they can do the activities pertaining to the requirement and keep the codes as required to be utilized by anyone.
+This repository will serve as a public platform utilized by the Delivery Team for conducting activities related to project requirements.
+It will house necessary code resources intended for use by all stakeholders.